maryambkhan/cpnt262-achievement-8/README.md

 - Understanding the hierachy of story is very important.
 - Finaly i think its making sense to me ,I found my structure in storyblok was too nested that was causing problem for me to fetch.
+- I did more practice on fetching public api and finaly i got it
+- I was able to fetch gibli studio api WIN Today!!!

+### Attributions

+- Ghibli studio api
+- Google Photos